connectrpc/connectrpc.com/docs/protocol.md

 many headers.

 **Query-Get** is sent as the query part of the URI for the request and has the same semantics as HTTP URI query parameters.
+Clients should order parameters as shown in the **Query-Get** rule above to maximize hit rates on shared caches.
 Servers should accept query parameters in any order and allow unknown query parameters alongside the Connect query parameters.
-To maximize hit rates on shared caches, clients should order parameters as shown in the **Query-Get** rule above.
 Servers may respond with an error if the query parameter is too long to fit in a header or results in a path or URL that is too long.